HeinThetZaw22/task-management-app/README.md

 ## 🔍 Feature Additions

 - **Status filter** implemented to toggle between `Completed` and `Pending` tasks.
+- **Date filter** implemented to filter tasks **week-by-week**, with a breakdown of tasks for each specific day within the selected week.
 - **Task click behavior**:
   - On **mobile**, clicking a task navigates to a detailed task page.
   - On **desktop/laptop**, clicking a task opens a **dialog** for inline editing.